TheusMarqs/TheusMarqs/README.md

 - **🎟 Event Ticketing App** (Flutter + Django + Postgres + GCP): A mobile app and website for purchasing and managing event tickets with integrated payment systems.
 - **💬 Store with Real-Time Chat App** (React native + Django + Redis + PostgreSQL): A scalable mobile and web store with web chat using WebSockets and Redis for seamless communication.
-- **🔗 Spring RESTful API for class scheduling app** (Spring Boot + Postgres): A robust backend API featuring JWT-based authentication, multiple CRUD operations to manage resources, interactive documentation with Swagger and role-based security for access control.
+- **🔗 Spring RESTful API for class scheduling app** (Spring Boot + Postgres + Docker): A robust backend API featuring JWT-based authentication, multiple CRUD operations to manage resources, interactive documentation with Swagger and role-based security for access control.

 ---